N3bby/Shimarin/readme.md

 Shimarin is a (WIP) Self-Hosted Discord Music Bot written in Typescript.
 Most of the inspiration came from [jagrosh's music bot](https://github.com/jagrosh/MusicBot).

 This bot was made with the intent of learning Typescript.
 So the code might be bad in places or not follow conventions.

-I'll be working on improving the code somewhat.
+I'll be working on improving this somewhat.

 ## Features